 Unless you’re an Android developer or use other specialized software that relies on Java, such as MATLAB, LibreOffice Base, or PDF Split and Merge, you can uninstall Java and probably never notice a difference.
-If you do need to keep Java installed on your desktop, check our guide on disabling the browser plug-in and making it safer to use.

 6. Manufacturer Junk

-Unless you’re running a premium device like the Surface Pro 4 (our review) or installed Windows from scratch on a new desktop, chances are you have lots of junk from the manufacturer installed.
+Unless you’re running a premium device like the Surface Pro 4 or installed Windows from scratch on a new desktop, chances are you have lots of junk from the manufacturer installed.
 Laptops from HP, Dell, Toshiba, Lenovo, and more are prone to this issue.

 None of this software is included in Windows by default, so it’s not required for Windows to function.
 Some of the pre-installed branded programs, like photo and gaming apps, or those that duplicate Windows tools, are completely unnecessary.
 Others, such as driver/BIOS update utilities (like Lenovo System Update), are worth keeping around.

 Of course, we can’t comment on every single piece of manufacturer software.
 To find out about yours, it’s a good idea to check out Should I Remove It?, which gives an overview on what each program does and how others have rated it.
 When in doubt, it’s probably not a necessary tool.
-Have a look at how to remove bloatware and you’ll be ready to go.

 7. Windows 10 Modern Apps Bloatware